-Adjusting the Wayfarer Shoes
+Adjust the Wayfarer Shoes pattern

-1. Measure along the top of the Toe Pattern Piece.
+1. Measure along the top of the Toe pattern piece.

-2. Mark the centre of the Toe Pattern Piece and cut a straight line as far as the stitching line.
+2. Mark the centre of the Toe pattern piece and cut a straight line as far as the stitching line.

-Crease the seam allowance to create a "hinge" and gently pull the sides of the pattern apart until the gap in the centre equals the amount to add (calculated in step 2).
+3. Crease the seam allowance to create a "hinge" and gently pull the sides of the pattern apart until the gap in the centre equals the amount to add (calculated in step 1).

 Cut and sew the shoes as described in the Wayfarer Shoes tutorial.

-Join us in the Twig + Tale Facebook group to ask questions, look for inspiration, and of course to share photos of your lovely projects.
+Join us in the Twig + Tale Chat Facebook group to ask questions, look for inspiration, and of course to share photos of your lovely projects.